buu342/N64-UNFLoader/README.md

 /*==============================
     usb_poll
-    Unimplemented!
-    Checks how many bytes are in the USB buffer.
-    Only tells you the bytes left on a per command basis!
+    Returns the header of data being received via USB The first byte contains the data type, the next 3 the number of bytes left to read
-    @return The number of bytes of incoming data, or 0
+    @return The data header, or 0
 ==============================*/
 int usb_poll();

 /*==============================
     usb_read
-    Unimplemented!
-    Reads bytes from the USB into the provided buffer
+    Reads bytes from USB into the provided buffer
+    An even number of bytes will ALWAYS be read
     @param The buffer to put the read data in
     @param The number of bytes to read
 ==============================*/
 void usb_read(void* buffer, int size);

+// Use these to conveniently read the header from usb_poll
+#define USBHEADER_GETTYPE(header) ((header & 0xFF000000) >> 24)
+#define USBHEADER_GETSIZE(header) ((header & 0x00FFFFFF))
 ```
 </p>
 </details>